Community Associations - An Introduction

 Statutes often include elaborate procedures for proxy voting and cumulative voting.
 These provisions may govern the community association even if the bylaws and other governing documents are silent as to voting.

 Traditional meeting practices can also be modified by statute.
-Statutes often permit boards of directors to meet by telephone whether or not such language is included in the bylaws.
-Decisions by any means (including facsimile, e-mail, or calling each board member individually) may be valid by statute if later put in writing and signed by all board members.
+Statutes often permit boards of directors to meet by telephone or virtually whether or not such language is included in the bylaws.
+Decisions by other means (including e-mail or text) may be valid by statute depending on the specific facts.

 CCR’s cannot be violated.
 After all, the CCR’s are a legal and binding contract by anyone who chooses to purchase property within the planned community.
 Also, unlike statutes which often only provide minimum standards, CCR’s are typically worded in terms of what “must” or “shall” be done.
 As a result, parliamentarians serving community associations must be aware of the contents of the CCR’s.
 One community association elected six members of the board of directors based on the language of the bylaws.
 Association leaders later realized that the CCR’s only provided for five members and had to hold another election.